TZstatsADS/Fall2016-Proj2-grp3/data/README.md

 # Project: NYC Open Data
 ### Data folder

 The data directory contains data used in the analysis.
-The data has been processed for better file management purpose and some of the data cleaning and processing code can be found at folder /lib.
+The data has been previously processed for better file management purpose and some of the data cleaning and processing code can be found at folder /lib.

 For reference, the raw data can be found at: